Dental Crowns & Bridges in Lynnwood

-Visit Lynnwood Dental Studio for Affordable Crowns
+Visit Lynnwood Dental Studio for Affordable Dental Crowns

 Our office has all the experience needed to provide durable, long-lasting tooth crowns to patients of all ages.
 Whether you want ceramic, porcelain, or synthetic, we are the office to trust.
 There is absolutely no reason for you to live with bad teeth for a moment longer than you must.
 We make it our goal to give everyone who walks into Lynnwood Dental Studio the beautiful teeth they deserve.
-Contact our office today if your teeth are in bad condition and need help in making them beautiful and to get the best dental crowns in Lynnwood, WA
+Contact our office today if your teeth are in bad condition and need help in making them beautiful and to get the best dental crowns near you in Lynnwood, WA

 Call (425) 778 5665 today to learn why so many in the area turn to Lynnwood Dental Studio for tooth crowns.
 We are proud to serve Lynnwood, WA, and surrounding areas.

 A fixed bridge is a fixed, non-removable appliance and is an excellent option to replace missing teeth.

 There are several types of bridges.
 Your dentist will discuss the best options for your case.
 The popular “traditional bridge” is porcelain fused to metal bridge.
 Currently, metal-free, all porcelain bridges are more popular than traditional bridges.
 This type of bridge consists of two crowns that go over two anchoring adjacent teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.